GNOME/gimp-help/documentation-guidelines.md

   text of the link will be, which makes it more difficult for them to put it in the correct order in the translated sentence.
   Use `<link linkend="id">link text</link>` instead.
-- The use of "image menu" or "image window menu" should be avoided.
+- Do not use "image menu" or similar to denote the main menu.
+Call it "main menu" instead.
 It can be confusing and is ambiguous since there is an "Image" submenu in the main menu.
   Historically, when GIMP was multi-window only, it may have made more sense to call it that, but that is no longer the case.
-I suggest to call it "main menu", but we are open to better suggestions.
 - Never ever say "self explanatory" or something with a similar meaning.
 Always use an actual description, even if it means mostly repeating the option label or other relevant text.